zarinlo/codelabs/codelab-springboot-api.md

 - The rest are self explanatory.

 <aside class="negative">
-Comment out every function but the "populateStockDatabase()" one, because the IDE will complain about any function that has been defined in the interface, that does not have a proper implementation.
+Comment out every function except for the "populateStockDatabase()" one, because the IDE will complain about any function that has been defined in the interface, that does not have a proper implementation.
 </aside>

 <!-- ---------------------------------------------------------------------------------------------------------------- -->